cxumol/URLinkCat/README.md

 Check out our official examples listed on <https://urlinkcat.pages.dev/#demo>.

 1. Visit.
-All users are anonymous, no login required.
-Instead, if you want to use id `SuperHero001`, go to `https://urlinkcat.pages.dev/#SuperHero001`.<sup>1,2</sup>
+Go to `https://urlinkcat.pages.dev/#SuperHero123` to view the page of `SuperHero123`.<sup>1,2</sup>
 2. Manage.
-Click bottom-right 🔒 button to toggle editing mode.<sup>3</sup>
+No need accounts.
+Just click bottom-right 🔒 button to toggle editing mode.<sup>3</sup>
 3. Preview.
 Click 🔒 button again to toggle viewer mode.
 4. Save to Cloud.
 Click the ☁️ cloud button in viewer mode.
 If ☁️ shift to ✔️, congratulations, your masterpiece is in the could!

 Tips:
-1. To keep bookmark "privately", use a page id hard to guess link `SUxPVkVV`.
-Search engine won't know unless you mention it in public.
+1. To make bookmark "private", use a page id hard to guess like `SUxPVkVV`.
+Search engines won't know unless you speak it out loud.
-2. Visiting https://urlinkcat.pages.dev/ barely will get a random ID.
+2. Visiting https://urlinkcat.pages.dev/ barely will give you a random ID.
 3. You will need codename to change thumbnails and colors, and the codenames can be found from the default "How to Use" section.

 ## Host your own instance